radicalplatforms/shafa/README.md

 Shafa is a state-of-the-art full-stack web application.
 We built the Shafa backend on [Hono](https://hono.dev), a ultrafast web framework that leverages the power of Cloudflare Workers.
-The Shafa frontend is still up in the air (we are eyeing native iOS, Next.js, and Nuxt) — stay tuned, it'll be slick.
+The Shafa frontend is still up in the air (we are eyeing native iOS, Next.js, and Nuxt) — stay tuned.

 Get started using the documentation below for each respective stack.